-With extensive knowledge of the federal system, Robert Edward Dugdale is widely recognized as one of the region’s best trial lawyers.
+With extensive knowledge of the federal system, Robert E. Dugdale is widely recognized as one of the region’s best trial lawyers.
 He has been the lead attorney or associate counsel on more than 25 trials and has successfully argued in excess of 20 cases before the Ninth Circuit Court of Appeals.

 University of Southern California Gould School of Law, J.D., 1993